alencosoft/code_buster/README.md

 Why build it?

 This was my first Android app.
 I wanted to see just how easy/difficult it was to develop an app with only a few requirements.
 These requirements included
 JSon parsing on the client, Server-side (db) interaction, and a few built in Android UI components (including a list).
-The entire project from design to "Ship It" was about a month part-time.
+The entire project life-cycle from design to "Ship It" was about a month part-time.

 What did I encounter?